Green v. County School Board of New Kent County: School segregation in the Jim Crow era

-Factual background
+Virginia

 Virginia had long mandated racial segregation in public education under the Virginia Constitution of 1902.

-At the time of the 1960 census, in New Kent County, Virginia, approximately half of the 4,500 residents were African American.
-The school system had only two schools, the New Kent School for white students and the George W. Watkins School for black students.
-School buses traveled overlapping routes throughout the county.

 The school board continued to operate a segregated system in the wake of the Brown rulings, on the authority of several "massive resistance" state laws enacted to resist them.
 One such law, the Pupil Placement Act, divested local boards of authority to assign children to particular schools and centralized that power with the newly created State Pupil Placement Board.
 Under the act, children were automatically reassigned to their prior school each year unless they applied for transfer to another school and the board approved their application.
 New students' schools were also assigned by the board.

-White families almost uniformly chose the predominantly white school, and African-American families almost uniformly chose the predominantly black school.
-As of September 1964, no New Kent student had applied to the Pupil Placement Board for a transfer between the schools.
+At the time of the 1960 census, in New Kent County, Virginia, approximately half of the 4,500 residents were African American.
+There was little residential segregation, no attendance zones, and about half the students in the country were black.
+The school system had only two schools, the New Kent School for white students and the George W. Watkins School for black students.
+Since 1965 students had been bused to the school of their choice, but no white students had ever opted to attend the black school, and only 15% of black students chose to attend the white school.

+The Civil Rights Act

-The U.S. Congress, concerned with the lack of progress nationally in school desegregation, included provisions in the Civil Rights Act of 1964 that would withhold federal funding from schools that refused to dismantle segregation.
+The U.S. Congress, concerned with the lack of progress nationally in school desegregation, and the far-right resistance in the Deep South, included provisions in the Civil Rights Act of 1964 that would withhold federal funding from schools that refused to dismantle segregation, and allowed the federal government to bring desegregation suits.
+A few years later, with the support of the political branches, the Supreme Court held in Green that broad remedies were needed to desegregate "root and branch".
+Every school district had an "affirmative duty" to achieve proportional racial enrollment for every public school in a "dual system" This was the end of "colorblind" freedom of choice plans, but in subsequent cases the Supreme Court made it more cumbersome to challenge racial inequality in schools that had never been segregated under Jim Crow laws.

-Legal proceedings